 Furthermore, those delicacies are usually very cheap, and you can easily find them on the roadside vendors.
 Therefore, don’t miss my recommendations below!

 Just like many other prominent cuisines in Asia, Indonesia also has many noodle dishes that include various features of this specific cuisine.
-Here are my suggestions for you!
+Here are list street food in India below:

 Having its origins from the Chinese communities living in Indonesian years ago, Mie Ayam and many other noodle dishes in this country have become staples in everyday meals.
 Therefore, you can easily find Mie Ayam in many small restaurants or street vendors.